 The most successful institutions never settle for the status quo but always strive to do better for their students.
 They understand that impactful change takes investing in people and tools that can support the implementation of effective strategies and initiatives to improve student success.
 And they know that change management is an ongoing process that requires regular assessment to identify improvement opportunities.

 According to Baer, institutions at the beginning of data-activated student success work are often reluctant to begin because they fear their data being insufficient or flawed.
 “In fact, it often is flawed or messy,” said Baer.
 “But as campuses use their data in this work, the data actually improve through scrutiny and cleansing, so the gains become exponential once an institution starts down this path.”

 “By leveraging analytics and data science, leading-edge institutions are raising their aspirations to truly “optimize’ student success for individuals or cohorts.”

 —Dr. Linda Baer

-“The institutions leading in this work are often utilizing a change management process John Kotter has developed and proven successful.
+“The institutions leading in this work often utilize a change management process John Kotter has developed and proven successful.
 The process deal with complex, cross-cutting issues that defy management through traditional organizational hierarchies,” said Norris, who cites Kotter’s award-winning Eight Steps Change Process as one of a long list of valuable resources shared in the white paper.